Archomeda/csl-ambient-sounds-tuner/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/pt4toy5d9o5mb1bo/branch/master?svg=true)](https://ci.appveyor.com/project/Archomeda/csl-ambient-sounds-tuner/branch/master)

-Sick of hearing those wind sounds when zoomed out, but you still want to hear other ambient sounds?
+Sick of hearing those wind sounds when zoomed out, or those seagulls screaming at you, but you still want to hear other ambient sounds?
 This mod will allow you to tune each different ambient sound type individually.

 After installing this mod, go to the audio settings.
-You should see a new button appear that will open a new window where you can change the volume of both the ambient sounds and the effect sounds.
+You should see a new button appear that will open a new window where you can change the volume of various sounds in the game.
+The volumes of the following sounds can be changed:
+- Various ambient sounds, like Agricultural, City, Industrial, Sea, and more
+- Animal sounds, like cows, pigs and seagulls
+- Various sounds from buildings, like Commercial, Industrial, various power plants, various stations, buildings that are on fire, and more
+- Various vehicle sounds, like small and large cars, metros, trains, various sirens, and more
+- Various miscellaneous sounds, like bulldozer sounds, UI clicking sounds, and more

 **Note:** Although it's not needed anymore, if the button does not show up after enabling, try restarting the game.